123santoshi/DSA/README.md

   d)rotated binary search
   e)HCF of 2 numbers

-2)IN DAY2 PRACTICING QUESTIONS BASED ON SEARCHING AND COUNTING a)find duplicates in the given array b)
+2)IN DAY2 PRACTICING QUESTIONS BASED ON ARRAYS a)find duplicates in the given array b)cyclic sort c)find count of numbers with even digits d)richest custimer wealth(max count)